 Watch the flight attendants

 This technique is similar to my experience with the pilot.
 Whenever you’re having a moment of fear, look at the flight attendants.
 If they’re calm, you can be sure nothing’s wrong.
 It’s also a good idea to tell the flight attendants you’ve got a fear of flying.
-Ask them for assurance that everything’s okay if there’s turbulence or to check on you often.
-They’re used to people who are fearful of flying and their reassurance will help calm you down.
+Ask them to ensure everything’s okay if there’s turbulence or to check on you often.
+They’re used to people who fear flying, and their reassurance will help calm you down.

 Use the 5-second rule